 - Data: How to enable organizations to collect, clean, summarize, analyze, and visualize data in order to derive actionable insights?

 - Processes: How to manage, design, discover, and embed the business processes that are the heart of successful organizations?

-- The Master’s allows you to define and customize your educational journey via specialisations.
-Each student chooses one thematic path: software, data, or process.
+- The Master’s allows you to define and customize your educational journey via tracks.
+Each student chooses one track: software, data, or process.

 - Research represents a large part of the programme.
 When writing your master’s thesis, you will have an opportunity to conduct in-depth research at Utrecht University or within an external organisation for a period of eight months.

 - The lecturers have a large network of collaborating organizations, which can be supportive when establishing your own professional network while studying as well as after graduation.

 - Mode of study: